 We began trying to conceive a child at the end of August 2012 while starting the adoption process around the same time.

-But just like our adoption plans went unexpectedly, so did our plans for conception.
+But just like our adoption timeline plans went unexpectedly, so did our plans for conception.
 We tried for exactly a year, and at the very beginning of August 2013, we found out I was pregnant!
-I didn’t believe the news because, in the past, I had taken test after test that repeatedly revealed the awful negative symbol or two difficult words: not pregnant.
-I was finally at the point where I had given up temporarily, and my primary focus was picking up our daughter to bring her safely home from her birth country.
+For so long I saw the words not pregnant on countless tests, so I was finally at the point where I had given up hope and shifted my focus to picking up our daughter.
 But this pregnancy test turned my world upside down.
-Because I was skeptical, I took a test every morning and evening for the next several days.
-All confirmed that we were, in fact, pregnant.

-A part of me was sad because we were supposed to be traveling to get Evelyn any day, and I couldn’t take malaria pills or risk contracting the disease if I was pregnant.
+A part of me was worried because we were supposed to be traveling to get Evelyn any day, and I couldn’t take malaria pills or risk contracting the disease if I was pregnant.
 But obviously, a much bigger part of me was thrilled.
 God had answered our prayers!
-I wanted to wait to share the news because the focus had been on Evelyn, and I didn’t want to take away from the excitement of her joining our family.
+I wanted to wait to share the news with family and friends because the focus had been on Evelyn, and I didn’t want to take away from the excitement of her joining our family.
 I planned to share the news after she was in our arms and safely back in the states.

-We had plans to go to the lake with my family that weekend, so I had asked David if I could at least share the news with my mom and dad.
-My mom had walked the whole journey with me, and I was excited to see the joy written boldly on her and my dad’s faces.
+We had plans to go to the lake with my family the following weekend, so I had asked David if I could at least share the news with my mom and dad.
+My mom had walked the whole journey with me, and I was excited to see the joy written across her face!